Pratar/GIOS/README_clean.md

 ### Step 6: Learn and Improve
 GIOS remembers what worked and gets better at solving similar problems next time.

-### Quality Testing
-Every solution goes through systematic testing:

-- **Completeness test** - Does it cover all important aspects?
-- **Clarity test** - Is it easy to understand and follow?
-- **Fairness test** - Does it work for everyone involved?
-- **Efficiency test** - Is it the best use of resources?
-- **Traceability test** - Can you explain every decision?

-If any test fails, GIOS improves the solution and tests again.

 **That's it!** Simple, reliable, and it gets better with practice.

 > **💡 Think of it like:** Having a smart friend who's really good at solving problems, and who gets smarter every time you ask for help.